Pohlember/GFK_casestudy/README.md

 Future steps could include a region-specific holiday calendar variable as well as momentum-based indicators to further refine the model output.

+Please see below the structure of the codebase.

 ## EDA
 Initial exploration of the dataset.